 Possible enforcement orders

-In part 4 of the Housing Act 2004, the government introduced a new power known as Empty Dwelling Management Orders (EDMOs) that give the council powers to compulsorily lease empty homes that have been vacant for longer than two years where other options have been unsuccessful.
+We are able to use an Empty Dwelling Management Order to compulsorily lease empty homes that have been vacant for longer than two years where other options have been unsuccessful.
 The powers are granted by Part 4 of the Housing Act 2004.

 Compulsory Purchase Orders

-Compulsory Purchase Orders are a final sanction for local authorities to improve private sector housing where other options such as offers of grants or notices have failed.
+Compulsory Purchase Orders are a final sanction for us to improve private sector housing where other options such as offers of grants or notices have failed.

-Section 17 of the Housing Act 1985 gives local authorities the power to acquire buildings and land through compulsory purchase; this allows Compulsory Purchase Orders to be made for the purpose of providing housing accommodation.
+Section 17 of the Housing Act 1985 gives us the power to acquire buildings and land through compulsory purchase.
+This allows Compulsory Purchase Orders to be made for the purpose of providing housing accommodation.

-If an owner is planning repairs to an empty home and uses a VAT registered contractor then the Housing Property Manager can provide you with a VAT letter; this confirms that the property has been empty for two or more years.
-The owner then gives the letter to their contractor and this allows them to charge only 5% VAT on many repair costs.
+If an owner is planning repairs to an empty home and uses a VAT registered contractor then the Empty Homes Coordinator can provide you with a VAT letter.
+This confirms that the property has been empty for two or more years.
+The owner then gives the letter to their contractor and allows them to charge 5% VAT on many repair costs.
 Email firstname.lastname@example.org

-The saving of 15% VAT on costly repairs can make a big difference, and it is very easy to arrange.
-We also ask owners that if they plan to sell their empty property, to make the new proprietor aware of these savings.
+The saving of 15% VAT can make a big difference, and is very easy to arrange.
+We ask owners that if they plan to sell their empty property, to make the new owner aware of these savings.